 If you are hurting…

-People seek out grief counseling for many reasons.
-If you don’t know where to turn, if you feel like nobody understands, or if you just can’t seem to get back into your life, you may be looking for some help.
+Grief can be an incredibly confusing and lonely time in your life.
+The unbearable pain of wanting to see your loved one is the biggest part, but there is even more.
+If you don’t know know where to turn, if you feel like nobody understands, or if you just can’t seem to get back into your life, you may find that counseling can help.

 Grief counseling can be one good step to help you sort through the confusion, pain, numbness and everything a loss brings.
 You are not alone.